quickbrnfx/medical-device-reference-platform/platforms/connected-physiological-monitor/requirements/SYSTEM_REQUIREMENTS.md

 | Cybersecurity Engineering | Derives security architecture and security controls. |
 | Verification Planning | Defines objective evidence demonstrating each requirement has been satisfied. |

-System Requirements represent the primary engineering contract between Product Definition and System Design.
+System Requirements establish the approved behavioral baseline for the system.

+All downstream engineering disciplines consume this baseline when developing architecture, risk analyses, cybersecurity controls, human factors artifacts, and verification activities.

 ---